-“Kelley is a product of two nationally recognized lacrosse programs,” said Lehigh head coach Jill Redfern.
+“Kelley is a product of two nationally recognized lacrosse programs,” Lehigh head coach Jill Redfern explained.
 “Her enthusiasm, leadership and teaching ability make her a great fit for our program.”

-While at Johns Hopkins, Putnam was selected to participate in the NCAA Division I North-South All-Star Game in 2006 after a career in which she started all four years and served as captain during her senior season.
+While at Johns Hopkins Putnam was selected to participate in the NCAA Division I North-South All-Star Game in 2006 after a career in which she started all four years and served as captain during her senior year.
 The program’s Rookie of the Year in 2003, Putnam helped lead Johns Hopkins to its first appearance in the NCAA Tournament in 2004, and a repeat appearance in 2005.
-The Blue Jays were nationally ranked in all four of Putnam’s years, topping out with a number-two ranking in 2002.
+The Blue Jays were nationally ranked in all four of Putnam’s years, toping out with a number-two ranking in 2002.

 A native of New Jersey, Putnam attended Moorestown High School where she was a two time All-American and garnered First-Team All-State accolades in 2002.
-Putnam was also All-State in soccer, while playing basketball as well.
+Putnam also participated in soccer and basketball.